Ly-31/ArtZip/README.md

 ArtZip - Discover Art and Culture in Your Neighborhood

-ArtZip is a web application that allows users to search for museums based on zip code.
+ArtZip is a web application that allows users to search for museums & art galleries based on zip code.

 Getting Started